 NURBS surfaces have their U and V texture coordinates based on the parameterization of the surface, unlike polygon meshes, which require defined UV coordinates.
-You can use the attributes in the place2dTexture node to position textures on NURBS surfaces.
-NURBS surfaces are discussed in Chapter 3, and UV coordinates are discussed in Chapter 11, "Texture Mapping."
+You can use the attributes in the place2dTexture1 node to position textures on NURBS surfaces.

 - 14. Select the grid1 node in the Work Area of the Hypershade to open its settings in the Attribute Editor. - 15.
 Expand the Color Balance rollout, and click the color swatch next to Default Color.
 This opens the Color History.
 Set the color to red.